 Cut-and-paste is a marketer’s worst nightmare and the very cradle of “dark media,” or digital content sharing that can’t be tracked using traditional methods.
 For example, if friends are making travel plans in a group chat via text, Mike might cut and paste a link to ABC Tropical Resort into the group text.
 The rest of his friends will follow the link and just like that, ABC Tropical Resort’s marketing director is unable to track the origin of these new clicks.

-An overage of 93 percent of internet users share content via dark media.
+An average of 84 percent of internet users share content via dark media.
 What does this mean for the marketer?
 The ABC Tropical Resort marketing director won’t be able to accurately measure the true reach and engagement of her digital marketing campaign – and neither will you.

 What’s a marketer to do?
 Put plainly, you can’t prevent dark media, but you can adapt to it.
 Realize that your statistics will never completely represent your outreach and focus on leveraging your existing strategy.
 A few action items can help: